Prepare yourself for the New Year countdown in Spain – and make sure it includes 12 grapes to stuff in your mouth with each clock stroke.

 The New Year holiday in Spain is an important one – especially for the teenage and twenty-something crowd.
 For this group, celebrating the New Year in Spain is divided into three distinct phases:

 (a) dinner and grapes with family;

 (b) beer, wine and whisky with friends; and

 (c) stuggling to last the family New Years Day’s lunch with a killer hangover.

 It’s a family thing

 Phase 1 kicks off the holiday on a wholesome note.
 Family gathers in the home for a large Spanish New Year’s Eve dinner.
-After dinner, the family awaits midnight, at which time a special ceremony occurs: Each person holds a bowl of 12 grapes and, at the first stroke of midnight, begins quickly eating them one at a time according to the clock’s chimes.
+After dinner, the family awaits midnight, at which time a special ceremony occurs.
+Each person holds a bowl of 12 grapes.
+At the first stroke of midnight, everyone begins quickly eating them one at a time according to the clock’s chimes.

-If you succeed in eating all 12 grapes by the 12th stroke of midnight, then you will have good luck throughout the coming year.
+If you eat all 12 grapes by the 12th stroke, then you’ll have good luck throughout the year.
 Failure to eat the grapes in a timely manner brings bad luck.
 If you manage to pop all 12 into your mouth but one enters a lung, then yes – you (technically) should have good luck.
 But all things considered, you might want to avoid skydiving for the next 12 months.

-After the grapes are eaten and all parties have either been kissed or administered the Heimlich Maneuver, the family opens and drinks a bottle of cava; thus ends Phase 1 of celebrating the New Year in Spain.
+After the grapes are eaten and all parties kiss, the family opens and drinks a bottle of cava; thus ends Phase 1 of celebrating the New Year in Spain.